rschristopher/rschristopher.github.io/src/bitcoin-as-money/index.md

  especially because a global money must be properly decentralized and uncensorable.
-Importantly, whoever controls monetary technology, would have power over everyone wishing to transact with that money.
+Importantly, whoever controls monetary technology would have power over everyone wishing to transact with that money.
 A global money could only be possible if no one controlled it.

 As such, Bitcoin can only be true if
- *no one* can control it.
+ *no one* can control it,
+ or limit who can use it.
 This means attempts to ban it must fail, as well as attempts to subvert or control its monetary policy.